 our maximum target is £1,000,000

-This project ends on Sunday the 30th of April, 2023
+This project ended on Friday the 31st of March, 2023

 I would very much like to see this project succeed and will spread the word about it.— Celia Coram